7 Best Automated Trading Platforms In Australia (2025)

 Their no-code approach through Capitalise.ai makes algorithmic trading accessible to everyone, not just those with programming backgrounds.

-However, this is pretty much all it offers so it will not be suitable for everyone.
+However, this is pretty much all it offers, so it will not be suitable for everyone.

 7. Vantage.

-Best automated trading platform in Australia for CDF traders.
+Good automated trading platform for CFD traders.

-Last but certainly not least is Vantage – a platform that’s laser-focused on creating the ideal environment for MetaTrader algorithmic traders, while also offering TradingView.
+It’s an automated trading platform that’s laser-focused on creating the ideal environment for MetaTrader algorithmic traders, while also supporting TradingView integration for those scripting in Pine.

 Pros.